CodeSAPWithNikhil/CustomEntityDemo/README.md

 Implement Outbound Service Calls: Utilize the generated proxy classes within your ABAP code to interact with the remote OData service, enabling operations like data retrieval and manipulation.

 This model streamlines the consumption of external OData services, promoting efficient integration and code management.
-SAP COMMUNITY

-By leveraging Custom Entities and Service Consumption Models, developers can effectively integrate remote OData services into their ABAP applications, enhancing functionality and enabling seamless data access across systems.
+By leveraging Custom Entities and Service Consumption Models, developers can effectively integrate remote OData services into their RAP ABAP applications.